ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 Switching from 5.5 to 5.6 made my harness drop in effectiveness.
 Things that were easy to do before, were now much more difficult.

-I traced part of this to a change in the base Codex prompt.
-For GPT-5.5, [the prompt](https://gist.github.com/jumploops/56b45522d5b1fbbeb113001346580e4f) is coding-focused and spends a lot of time on "engineering judgment" including frontend guidance, editing constraints, and having "sympathy with the codebase already in front of you"
+I traced part of this delta to a change in the base Codex prompt.
+For GPT-5.5, [the prompt](https://gist.github.com/jumploops/56b45522d5b1fbbeb113001346580e4f) is coding-focused and spends a lot of time on "engineering judgment" including frontend guidance, editing constraints, and having "sympathy with the codebase already in front of you."

-The codex prompt for GPT-5.6 is [much different](https://gist.github.com/jumploops/2063c2b7c9aeca76449f12567212251d), spending almost zero energy on engineering related specifics.
-Instead it focuses on communication, autonomy and persistence, and skills (previously loaded in as a separate prompt for 5.5).
+The Codex prompt for GPT-5.6 is [much different](https://gist.github.com/jumploops/2063c2b7c9aeca76449f12567212251d), spending almost zero energy on engineering related specifics.
+Instead it focuses on communication, autonomy/persistence, and skills (which were previously loaded in as a separate prompt for 5.5).

-Similar to what many others have realized, and as I predicted [8 months ago](https://x.com/jumploops/status/2009910802170740771), as the models get better, they'll need less ceremony to get them to work effectively.
+Similar to what others have realized, and as I predicted [8 months ago](https://x.com/jumploops/status/2009910802170740771), as the models get better, they seem to need less ceremony to work effectively.

-On the flip side, as the models get _better_, they'll become [harder to control](https://openai.com/index/hugging-face-model-evaluation-security-incident/).
+On the flip side, as the models get _better_, they're become [harder to control](https://openai.com/index/hugging-face-model-evaluation-security-incident/).

-A simple example of this is the Pytorch task from Terminal Bench 2.1.
+A simple example of this is the PyTorch task on Terminal Bench 2.1.

 With GPT-5.6 Luna and Terra, the model is easily steered into a general solution that accepts two inputs: `forward(src, tgt)`

-With Sol, and especially at higher reasoning levels, the model _regardless of steering_ will default to a single input `forward(src)` solution.
+With Sol, and especially at higher reasoning levels, the model will, _regardless of steering_, default to a single input `forward(src)` solution.

 The problem, it seems, is that the model is incredibly hard to steer away from its own reasoning.
-Even if instructed to very literally accept the broadest callable interface it can (which sometimes works, if repeated, at medium reasoning, but never works at xhigh).
+Even if instructed to very literally accept the broadest callable interface it can (which sometimes works, if repeated, at medium reasoning, but rarely works at xhigh).

-Wrestling with this model led me down a path that got way too close to benchmark hacking for my liking; but I was too intrigued to stop.
+Wrestling with this model led me down a path that got **way too close to benchmark hacking** for my liking; but I was too intrigued to stop.

 ## 94% on TB 2.1

-Having reduced my prompts substantially, it felt like I was starting over.
+Having reduced my prompts substantially, it started to feel like I was starting over.
 Even if I wanted to directly hack the benchmark, the model wouldn't let me.
 Its circular reasoning was too strong to overcome in some cases, and the supervisor was all too willing to go along with its intelligent worker's report.

-It's a tough balance, if you swing too far in the other direction, the supervisor will happily expand scope or chase validation endlessly.
+It's a tough balance, if you swing too far in one direction, the supervisor will happily expand scope or chase validation endlessly.

-These are simple tasks.
+These are straightforward tasks.
 I want a working solution on the first pass, not limitless expansion.

 I tried lowering the reasoning level, using simplified language, reducing the spec-driven flow, adding new skills, etc. Some things improved, but others failed.